tadeobarranco/magento-sublime-snippets/README.md

 </helpers>
 ```

-#### mg-config-global-helpers-rewrite
+#### mg-helpers-rewrite

-Gives you the possibility of create a rewrite block declaration tags under global tag at config.xml
+Gives you the possibility of create a rewrite helper declaration tags under global tag at config.xml

-    mg-config-global-helpers-rewrite + tab
+    mg-helpers-rewrite + tab

 ```xml
 <namespace>